gideonibemerejr/SEI-CC-2/work/w02/d1/01-css-flexbox-grid.md

 - One more stylistic touch.
 What if we want to center the text in those elements both horizontally and vertically?

-- Wanting to center/center content is so common, let's see how we can create a class that will make any element with that class a Flexbox:
+- Wanting to center/center content is so common, let's create a class that will make any element with that class a Flexbox:

 	```css
 	.flex-ctr {